 Electronic submission of manuscripts is REQUIRED beginning with Fall 2015.
 Not all web pages have been completely updated and may have contradictory information.
 Please contact the Thesis and Dissertation Helpdesk at email@example.com if you have any questions or concerns about the submission process.

 1. Before you begin, print out the Thesis Manual.
 It includes everything you need to know.

-4. Submit thesis manuscript and one copy of your title/signature page to the Office of Graduate Studies by the deadline date.
+6. Submit the following materials to the Office of Graduate Studies by the deadline date:

 Thesis General Information